silvinaroldan/GitHubTrends/README.md

 ### Getting Started

-This project makes use of cocoapods as dependency manager for third party libraries used in the project.
+This project makes use of cocoapods as a dependency manager for third party libraries used in the project.

-As is requested I use MVVM pattern.
+As is requested, I'm using MVVM pattern.
 I also use Coordinator pattern for navigation.

 I'm using Swift 5.x as the language for development.

-I use [SwiftLint](https://github.com/realm/SwiftLint) tool to enforce some style and conventions.
+I'm using [SwiftLint](https://github.com/realm/SwiftLint) tool to enforce some style and conventions.

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to install the software:

 1) Development IDE - XCode 10.2 +